Ehlers-Danlos Syndromes (EDS) (Group of conditions)

 Individuals with EDS also often report experiencing pain, chronic fatigue, muscle weakness, tendency to fall and difficulties in doing typical, daily activities (functional disability), including walking in some cases.3,5,6 Other signs, symptoms and complications of EDS include:1-8

-There are other health conditions (comorbidities) that are noted to occur frequently in some individuals with EDS, in particular hEDS.3,4 These include conditions affecting the autonomic nervous system (dysautonomias), such as postural orthostatic tachycardia syndrome (POTs), orthostatic intolerance (OI) and mast cell activation syndrome (MCAS).3,4,9 There are also some reported associations between EDS and psychiatric conditions, such as anxiety and depressive disorders.9-11
+There are other health conditions that are noted to occur frequently (comorbidities) or have overlapping symptoms in some individuals with EDS, in particular hEDS.
+These include conditions affecting the autonomic nervous system (dysautonomias) such as postural orthostatic tachycardia syndrome (POTs) and orthostatic intolerance (OI), and mast cell activation syndrome (MCAS).3,4,9,10 There are also some reported associations between EDS and psychiatric conditions, such as anxiety and depressive disorders.9,11-12

 There may be further health issues and complications associated with EDS that have not been covered here.
 More information about the specific clinical features of each EDS subtype can be found in the 2017 international classification of the Ehlers–Danlos syndromes.